-the state in observing KAY Citizensh ip Week November 13-19, 2022.
+the state in observing KAY Citizensh nip Week November 12-18, 2023.
 Group the Kansas State High School Activi KAY) is a character-building, leadership training program directed by ties Association.
-The local organization is under the direction of the opoints a sponsor(s) to lead and guide the club program. their citizenship responsibilities and and parties.
-These programs educat ization which provides students an opportunity to learn to assume to enrich their personalities through well-organized programs, projects te, inspire and direct members into carefully planned service projects. eas of service: school, community, nation and world. action.
+The local organization is under the direction of the points a sponsor(s) to lead and guide the club program. their citizenship responsibilities and and parties.
+These programs educate ization which provides students an opportunity to learn to assume to enrich their personalities through well-organized programs, projects te, inspire and direct members into carefully planned service projects. eas of service: school, community, nation and world. action.
 Each day is designated a spe ng celebration of this Association.
 It is a time to spotlight youth in ecific service: Monday-School; Tuesday-Community; Wednesday-o; Saturday-Home; and Sunday-Family.
-Activities planned for this The local sponsor(s) is (are) and this year's president is
+Activities planned for this group sponsor(s) is (are) and this year's president is ;